Lake Charlevoix Association Board Members

 About the LCA Board Members

 Mike Dow and his wife Rhea have lived full-time on Lake Charlevoix since 1995, after retiring from several small businesses downstate.
 They are both active in the community and particularly interested in protecting the natural beauty of the land and water in Northern Michigan.
-Mike is a board member of the Little Traverse Conservancy and Charlevoix Area Community Pool.
-They also love to support a number of other groups in the area, including the Tip of the Mitt Watershed Council, Friends of the Boyne River, Friends of the Jordan River Watershed, Raven Hill Discovery Center and the Charlevoix Historical Society.
+Mike is a former board member of the Little Traverse Conservancy and current board member of the Charlevoix Area Community Pool.
+They also love to support a number of other groups in the area, including the Tip of the Mitt Watershed Council, Friends of the Boyne River, Friends of the Jordan River Watershed, Raven Hill Discovery Center, Charlevoix Historical Society and the Charlevoix County Community Foundation.

 Joe and Karen began vacationing in Northern Michigan in 1985, and built a home on Lake Charleviox in 1999.
 Joe practiced as a business lawyer in Fort Wayne and Detroit for over 35 years, before retiring and moving to their Lake Charlevoix home full-time in 2009.
 Joe has served as an adjunct teacher at NCMC and serves on the Planning Commission and Zoning Board of Appeals of Eveline Township.
 His main interests on the LCA Board are shoreline and watershed protection and the encouragement of “green” practices by lake users and property owners.